matthewomccorkle/matthewomccorkle.github.io/_posts/2022-07-18-day_033_asciinema.md

 asciinema is a powerful pseudo-terminal recording tool.

-This tool allows a user to record all of the input in their terminal and outputs the recording as file which can be viewed, referenced, copied, etc in a terminal window.
+This tool allows a user to record all of the input in their terminal and outputs the recording as a file which can be viewed, referenced, copied, etc in a terminal window.

 Additionally, you can upload the recording to an asciienma.org account where you could share or download the playback directly into your terminal.